nyxschaefer/Bay-Arenac-Space-Industries/README.md

 Make selection from list (1, 2, or 3)

+    1. View Astronauts Information

-    1. Add Astronaut to BASI
+    2. Add Astronaut to BASI

         a.
 Confirm by entering 'Yes'
         b.
 Name your astronaut